skijit/notes/sound/musical-acoustics/chapter2.md

     - RMS Meters -> measures RMS Amplitude
 - RMS Amplitude
     - You take the square root of the mean of the individual values squared.
     - The squaring removes the sign and gives an approximation of magnitude, while the square root tries to remove the slight magnitude distortion introduced by squaring it.
-    - RMS is used for fitting a curve to data
-    - It also estimates the amount of voltage required to drive a signal of a given magnitude.
+    - RMS estimates the amount of voltage required to drive a signal of a given magnitude.
     - The peak amplitude of a typical sign wave is 1.
 The average amplitude is 0.
 The RMS amplitude is 0.71.
 - Some sources:
     - [link 1](https://en.wikipedia.org/wiki/Root_mean_square)